OpenSees/OpenSeesDocumentation/source/developer/build.rst

-         cmake --build . --config Release --target OpenSeesPy cmake --build . --config Release --target OpenSeesMP cmake --build . --config Release --target OpenSeesSP cd bin
+         cmake --build . --config Release --target OpenSeesPy cmake --build . --config Release --target OpenSeesMP cmake --build . --config Release --target OpenSeesSP cd lib
 	 copy OpenSeesPy.dll opensees.pyd

+When completed the executables (OpenSees, OpenSeesMP, and OpenSeesMP) are located in the build/bin folder and the python module (opensees.pyd) is located in the build/lib folder.

 .. note::

    #.
 The --parallel option is used to compile the code in parallel.
 Change the **4** to how many cores is at your disposal.
    #.
 The above assumes the OpenSees and mumps folders are located in the same folder.
    #.
-This last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd**.
+The last copy is needed as the OpenSeesPy.dll module at present actually needs to load from a file named **opensees.pyd**.
 To import this module in a python script you can do one of 2 things:

    1. If you have used pip to install openseespy, you can replace the opensees.pyd file in the site_package location with the opensees.pyd above.
 To find the location of this module, use the following: